yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-ollama.md

 ## Get started with Ollama

-Running [Ollama](https://ollama.com/) on your machine, or a commodity machine, is made easy with installers across a variety of platforms.
-The [Ollama models library](https://ollama.com/library) provides numerous models for a variety of use cases.
-For this sample application, we'll use `nomic-embed-text` to generate text embeddings.
-Unlike some models, such as Llama3, which need to be run using the Ollama CLI, embeddings can be generated simply be supplying the desired embedding model in a rest endpoint.
+Ollama provides installers for a variety of platforms, and the [Ollama models library](https://ollama.com/library) provides numerous models for a variety of use cases.
+This sample application uses `nomic-embed-text` to generate text embeddings.
+Unlike some models, such as Llama3, which need to be run using the Ollama CLI, embeddings can be generated be supplying the desired embedding model in a REST endpoint.

 1. Pull the model using the Ollama CLI.